iamsandeeprSand/CIFAR10_DeepLearning/README.md

-Here is the README file for your CIFAR-10 Image Classification project:

-**README.md**

 # CIFAR-10 Image Classification using Convolutional Neural Networks (CNNs)

 This repository contains the Python code to perform image classification on the CIFAR-10 dataset using Convolutional Neural Networks (CNNs).
 The CIFAR-10 dataset consists of 60,000 32x32 color images in 10 classes, with 6,000 images per class.
 The classes are: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, and truck.